Overview of Web2 and Web3; A Transitioner’s Guide To The Internet Computer Protocol

 Web 2.0: (Read/Write)

 Unlike Web1, Web2 enabled users to consume and produce content.
-It was debuted in 2004 alongside social media.
-Web 2.0 came with the advantage of pioneering an advertising-based approach in which businesses controlled online value and traffic.
+It debuted in 2004 alongside social media.
+Web 2.0 had the advantage of pioneering an advertising-based approach in which businesses controlled online value and traffic.
 Before, these content providers seldom benefited from commercialization, not until companies such as Facebook and Twitter profited by gathering user data and advertising to businesses.

 Data breaches and privacy violations heightened because user information was collected and sold to other organisations as a result of its centralized function.
 Web 2.0 emphasised user-generated content, but it also highlighted the divide between content providers and platforms, raising issues about data ownership and privacy in the digital age.